Policies & Procedures

 Individual Responsibility

-If there is any damage to a living space, the responsible person must identify him/herself with this form, specifically citing the damage and its location.
-If any damage is found and no one claims responsibility, the charge will be distributed equally among all occupants of the living space.
+If there is any damage to a living space, the resident should contact their Area Coordinator to complete an Individual Responsibility Form.
+If any damage is found and no one claims responsibility, the charge will be distributed equally among all residents of the space.

 Housing Policy Exception Request

-This form should be completed by students who have a qualifying physical or psychological need which may influence housing assignment after they have registered with Disability Support Services.
+This form should be completed by students who have a qualifying physical or psychological need which may influence housing assignment after they have registered with the Office of Accessibility.

 What to Bring and Not Bring to Campus